 UTHealth is committed to providing a work and learning environment that is free from inappropriate conduct, including sexual misconduct.
-The institution prohibits the crimes of dating violence, domestic violence, sexual assault and stalking as those terms are defined by HOOP Policy 59, Sexual Misconduct.
-Employees and students who engage in such behavior are subject to disciplinary actions that may include, but are not limited to, written reprimands, the imposition of conditions, reassignment, suspension, probation, termination or dismissal.
+The institution prohibits the crimes of dating violence, domestic violence, sexual assault and stalking as those terms are defined by HOOP Policy 59, Prohibition of Sexual Harassment and Sexual Misconduct.
+Employees and students who are confirmed to have engaged in such behavior are subject to disciplinary actions that may include, but are not limited to, written reprimands, the imposition of conditions, reassignment, suspension, probation, termination or dismissal.